geraldmoore/myti/README.md

    This generates a `{name}-mosaic.json` index in the cache directory and starts the TiTiler web server.

 2. **Access the application**
-   Open your browser at `http://<host>:<port>` to view the web application.
+   Open your browser at `http://<host>:<port>` to view the application.
-   You may toggle between base layers and raster overlays as required.
+   Use the control panel in the top left to toggle between base layers and raster overlay.

 3. **Caching behaviour**
-   - Cached data enables rapid reloading.
-Delete the cache directory to regenerate data with updated rasters.
+   - Intermediate files are cached to enable faster reloading.
+Delete the cache directory to regenerate data with updated rasters and datasets.
-   - Changing the `name` field in `config.yaml` will create a new dataset cache.
+   - Changing the `name` field in `config.yaml` will create a new cache for that dataset.
-   - Reusing a previous dataset name will load directly from its existing cache.
+   - Reusing a previous dataset name in the config will load directly from the cache if it exists.

 ## Additional Resources

-- The provided `workspace.ipynb` notebook contains general-purpose code snippets to support data formatting and conversion workflows.
+- The provided `workspace.ipynb` notebook contains general-purpose code snippets for data formatting and conversion.